hashlabs/guides/workflow/git/README.md

 * Delete local and remote feature branches after merging.
 * Perform work in a feature branch.
 * Rebase frequently to incorporate upstream changes.
-* Create pull requests when you finish your work
+* Create a [pull request](/workflow/pull-requests) when you finish your work.
-* Try not to work on more than 1 feature per branch/pull request
+* Try not to work on more than 1 feature per branch/pull request.

 ## Write a Feature